Verizon Launched a Mysterious New Company With Unlimited Data for $40 a Month

 At a time when we’re all waiting with bated breath to find out if our four major wireless carrier choices will become three, Verizon is funding a new low-cost “competitor.”
 Visible is a startup that’s offering unlimited data, minutes, and messaging for just $40 per month.
 Of course, it has some caveats.

 Visible, despite its name, has been flying under the radar since the beginning of the year.
 It’s essentially an app-based mobile virtual network operator that only offers one plan, and it doesn’t support eSIMs.
 The company is making a big deal out of everything being handled in the app, but the infrastructure piggybacks off of Verizon’s 4G LTE network.
+(Update: A spokesperson for Visible told Gizmodo that it is not an MVNO, it is instead a new kind of network provider, combining Verizon’s 4G LTE cell tower coverage with cloud-based infrastructure and systems.
+We asked what that means and will update this post when we find out.)

 At the moment, the contract-free service is only available in the iOS app store and is invite-only.
 It doesn’t seem to be very stingy with the invites, though, and Gizmodo was able to get one shortly after making a request.
 Once you sign up, a physical SIM card is sent to you in the mail, and you pay for the service through PayPal or Venmo.
 (Payment is another example where your two options are owned by the same company.)